dipeshbhatt1/Student-Performance-Analysis/README.md

         </span>
       </span></animated-image></p>

- - This repository represents **"An in-depth analysis of the performance of students of my school (JNV Baghpat) in secondary school examination through pivot tables and Interactive Excel Dashboard"**
+ - This repository represents **An in-depth analysis of the performance of students in Secondary School Examination**.
- - This analysis has helped the school administrators identify areas of improvement, personalize learning experiences, and provide targeted support to struggling students.
+ - This analysis helps educators identify areas of improvement, personalize learning experiences, and provide targeted support to struggling students.
- - Furthermore, this student performance analysis is helping school administrators and policymakers in decision-making processes and helped them allocate resources more effectively.
+ - Furthermore, student performance analysis and prediction can also aid in decision-making processes for school administrators and policymakers, helping them allocate resources more effectively.

 ## ⏳ Dataset
-* Data of 83 students of my school has been used
+* Data of 83 students who studied in my school in Class X during 2022-23
-* Result Analysis data prepared in Excel using functions and formulae
+* Result Analysis sheet prepared in Excel using various formulae and functions such as SUM, AVERAGE, RANK, COUNTIF, etc
-* Final sheet was prepared in same workbook using cell referencing, VLOOKUP and INDEX-MATCH functions
+* Final sheet prepared in same workbook using cell referencing and advanced excel functions like VLOOKUP, INDEX-MATCH, etc
 * Download the excel file: https://github.com/dipeshbhatt1/Excel-Project/blob/main/Dataset%20%26%20Dashboard/cbse-result-analysis.xlsx

 ## 🏽‍ Download the Dashboard: